wuxx/AntRunner/README.md

  * [Rerfeence](#reference)

 ## Introduce
-AntRunner is a portable antenna rotator designed by MuseLab.
-It supports 360-degree azimuth and 180-degree elevation control, and can support antennas up to 5KG. supports Windows/Linux/Mac/RaspberryPi/Android.
-Real-time automatic pointing and tracking of satellites, support wired (serial port) and wireless (Wifi 2.4G) control, support various specifications of antennas (usually Yagi antennas), easy to install.
-Powered by 12V battery, you can use the power bank + 12V fast charging decoy line to supply power directly, the overall weight is light, easy to carry, and the carefully designed various functions are very convenient for work outdoor.
+AntRunner is a portable antenna rotator designed and made by Muse Lab.
+It can be used for real-time automatic racking of satellites with corresponding open source software which is available on Windows/Linux/Mac/RaspberryPi/Android.
+The rotator and the host computer can communicate via wired (serial port) or wireless (Wifi 2.4G).
+It can install various types of antennas (usually Yagi antennas), support 360-degree azimuth and 180-degree elevation control, and can support antennas up to 5KG.
+It can be powered by a 12V battery or by a fast charging power bank with a 12V fast charging trigger cable.
+It’s easy to carry as its weight is relatively light and very convenient to use in the wild for HAM.

 ![AntRunner-1](https://github.com/wuxx/AntRunner/blob/master/doc/1.jpg)
 ![AntRunner-2](https://github.com/wuxx/AntRunner/blob/master/doc/3.jpg)